-To accomplish this, you must consider the two data warehouse deployment options -- enterprise-wide or departmental.
-You also need to determine if the unstructured and semistructured data commonly stored in big data systems will be a component of the data warehouse environment and decide whether to integrate traditional data warehousing for online analytical processing (OLAP) uses with data processing and management for big data analytics.
-Finally, you must be able to match the various use cases for data warehousing to the most appropriate data warehouse platform types.
+You also need to determine if the unstructured and semistructured data commonly stored in big data systems will be a component of the data warehouse environment and decide whether to integrate traditional data warehousing for BI, enterprise reporting and online analytical processing (OLAP) uses with data processing and management for big data analytics.
+Finally, you must match your data warehousing use case to the most appropriate type of data warehouse platform.

-- You're struggling to report effectively on business activities within your company because required data isn't readily available.
+- The company is struggling to report effectively on business activities because required data isn't readily available.

-- Data is being copied separately by different departments and groups for analysis in spreadsheets that aren't necessarily consistent with one another.
+- Business data is being copied for analysis by different departments and groups of users into spreadsheets that aren't always consistent with one another.

-- Uncertainties about the accuracy of data are causing corporate executives and business managers to question the veracity of reports.
+- Uncertainties about data quality and accuracy are causing corporate executives and business managers to question the veracity of reports.

-- BI reporting against production databases causes nightly or monthly processing of transaction data to be extended.
+- BI reporting against production databases delays nightly or end-of-the-month processing of transaction data, requiring the processing windows to be extended.

-- Running ad hoc queries against production databases slows down operational systems, affecting internal users and customers, suppliers and other external ones.
+- Running ad hoc queries against the databases during the workday slows down operational systems, affecting internal users and customers, suppliers and other external ones.

-With a properly implemented data warehouse, you can help your organization accurately answer questions about your business, such as what happened and why.
-Data warehousing improves data availability because it collects data from disparate locations and sources into a central repository.
-Once the data is in the warehouse instead of in production databases, operational workflows become more efficient because analytical activity has been moved to a separate system.
-As it moves through to the data warehouse, the data is evaluated, cleansed and transformed so it's consistent for analysis, which should help improve the quality of the information in reports generated from the data warehouse should be improved.
+A properly implemented data warehouse can help your organization accurately answer questions about business operations, such as what happened and why.
+Data warehousing improves data accessibility because it combines data from disparate locations and sources into a central repository.
+As data is moved to the data warehouse, it typically is also cleansed and transformed so it's consistent for analysis, which should help improve the quality of the information in query results and reports.

 Data warehouse deployment options